 International students that are not proficient in Arabic can find plenty of study options in English, as this language is considered the second language in Qatar.
 English-taught programmes are available for Bachelor’s degree, but especially for Master and PhD programmes.
 For example, all science and engineering courses are instructed in English.

 Regarding the language requirements, students who want to enrol in Arabic-taught courses should first pass the Arabic Placement Test or provide a certificate of ALPT (Arabic Language Proficiency Test).
-For the English language entry requirements, IELTS, PTE or TOEFL are commonly accepted.
+For the English language entry requirements, IELTS or TOEFL are commonly accepted.

 English language preparation for studying in Qatar